Code Pink: Venezuela

+At the end of July 2019, some members of Code Pink that occupied the embassy visited Venezuela during the Foro de São Paulo.
+Maduro posed for pictures with the group and rewarded them with gifts, including a book on Simón Bolívar and a replica of Bolivar's sword.
+In October 2022 Code Pink collected signatures for a petition asking the U.S. Department of Justice to drop the charges against Colombian businessman Alex Saab.
+Saab was extradited to the U.S. from Cape Verde in 2020, charged by the U.S. Department of Justice with money laundering and pushing over $350 million through U.S. accounts.
+Code Pink described Saab as a political prisoner, who worked as a diplomat as part of Venezuela's Gran Misión Vivienda and CLAP food box distribution network.
+The organization has been criticized for its support of the Venezuelan government.

+Israel and Palestine

 Code Pink has organized more than seven delegations to Gaza, some of them at the invitation of the United Nations.

-Code Pink was criticised by Joshua Block, president and CEO of the Israel Project, for arranging a peace delegation to Iran in January 2019.
+Code Pink was criticized by Joshua Block, president and CEO of the Israel Project, for arranging a peace delegation to Iran in January 2019.

-Prior to the Gaza Freedom March, Code Pink endorsed the “Cairo Declaration to End Israeli Apartheid", which calls for comprehensive boycott of Israel.
+Prior to the Gaza Freedom March, Code Pink endorsed the "Cairo Declaration to End Israeli Apartheid", which calls for comprehensive boycott of Israel.
 During the march, Code Pink co-founder Medea Benjamin coordinated the organization's stay with Hamas.
 Members resided in the Commodore, a Hamas-owned hotel in Gaza City.
 Hamas security officials accompanied activists as they visited Palestinian homes and Gaza-based NGOs.
-Prior to the march, Benjamin said the Hamas government had "pledged to ensure our safety."
+Prior to the march, Benjamin said the Hamas government had "pledged to ensure our safety".
 However, Code Pink leaders claimed Hamas had hijacked the initiative from the onset after imposing prohibitions on the organization's movements around Gaza.
-Amira Hass referred to the event as "an opportunity for Hamas cabinet ministers to get decent media coverage in the company of Western demonstrators."
+Amira Hass referred to the event as "an opportunity for Hamas cabinet ministers to get decent media coverage in the company of Western demonstrators".

 Code Pink helped to organize an International Women's Day Delegation to Gaza in March 2014.
 Upon arrival at the Cairo airport on March 3, 2014, Benjamin was detained and assaulted by Egyptian authorities.
 She was deported to Turkey after the authorities had dislocated her shoulder.
 Other members of the international delegation, including American, French, Belgian, and British citizens, who arrived the next day were also deported.
 Some members made it into Cairo, although no one from the delegation made it to Gaza.
+Code Pink opposed Israel's operation in Gaza following the October 7 attacks.
+It repeatedly disrupted Secretary of State Antony Blinken's October 31, 2023 testimony to a Senate hearing on Israel aid from the United States, with protesters calling for a ceasefire during the hearing.
+Several peace activists were arrested, including David Barrows and retired colonel and diplomat, Ann Wright.